HOMFLYPT homology of Coxeter links: Matrix factorizations and knot invariants

 \section{Matrix factorizations and knot invariants}

-In this section we remind the construction of the knot invariants from \cite{OR16}.
-The construction of the knot invariants realization of the braid group inside of the convolution algebra of the some particular category of the matrix factorizations.
-Our main result follows from the computation of the matrix factorization corresponding to the Coxeter braids, we describe matrix factorizations at the end of this section.
+The construction of link invariants in~\cite{OR16} is based on a homomorphism from the braid group to a special monoidal category of matrix factorizations.
+The main result of this paper follows from the explicit computation of the images of Coxeter braids.